Instant Pot Meatballs

 Avoiding The Burn Notice

-Tomato based sauces can be tricky in an Instant Pot because tomatoes have a tendency to burn easily.
+Tomato-based sauces can be tricky in an Instant Pot because tomatoes have a tendency to burn easily.
 Make sure your sauce is thin enough to create steam and seal the pot.
 You can thin it out by adding a can of diced tomatoes or even just a little water.
 If you are worried about it being TOO thin, you can always add tomato paste or tomato sauce to your pasta sauce after the meatballs are done cooking.
 I like using my homemade canned sauce because the consistency is just right.
-If it seems too thin afterwards, I will add a few tablespoons of tomato paste and that usually does the trick.
+If it seems too thin afterward, I will add a few tablespoons of tomato paste and that usually does the trick.

 Close up of an Instant Pot Meatball in a serving spoon to show detail of beef and sauce.